 The body also loses water throughout the day when breathing, sweating, and digesting.
 This is also a reason why it’s very important to rehydrate by drinking mainly spring water.
 Symptoms of dehydration can range from having a dry mouth and tongue to being extremely thirsty or feeling fatigued.
 Another way of noticing it is if you aren’t urinating as frequently or your urine is dark.

 Tips to help you stay hydrated and be able to function at your best daily:

 Carry a water bottle with you wherever you go.
 This way, you can drink whenever you want to.
-You can also add some flair to it with fresh squeezed lemon juice, pieces of ginger root or some fresh herbs.
+You can also add some flair to it with freshly squeezed lemon juice, pieces of ginger root, or some fresh herbs.

 Try to keep track of your water intake by reaching half of the recommended consumption by midday.

 Always try to choose spring water over other types of water due to its natural minerals and being free of contaminants.
 The quality of water is as important as the quantity.